About Nick Day

 paintings to furnish SHEIKH MOHAMMED's (crowned prince of Dubai) new home in London.

-In both 2010 and 2011 at BAFTA HOUSE , Piccadilly, London, Nick has auctioned commissioned paintings on behalf of the DURRELL WILDLIFE CONSERVATION TRUST in the 'WILD AT ART' Exhibition, featuring many celebrated artists and photographers.
+In both 2010 and 2011 at BAFTA HOUSE , London, Christies auctioned three of his commissioned paintings on behalf of the DURRELL WILDLIFE CONSERVATION TRUST in the 'WILD AT ART' Exhibition, featuring many celebrated artists and photographers.

 At The Wildlife Artists Society International, 2012 annual exhibition at NATURE IN ART, Twigworth, Gloucestershire, Nick won two awards for the same painting – Snow Leopard.

-In 2016 and 2017 he was shortlisted for WAY (Wildlife Artist of the Year)- DSWF - David Shepherd Wildlife Foundation, and had work selected for the annual SWLA (Society of Wildlife Artists) exhibition in 2016.
+In 2016, 2017and 2018 he was shortlisted as a finalist for WAY (Wildlife Artist of the Year)- DSWF - David Shepherd Wildlife Foundation, and has had work selected for the annual SWLA (Society of Wildlife Artists) exhibition in 2016 and 2018.
 Both were at the Mall Galleries in London.

 At present he is selling work at the 'WORLD LAND TRUST GALLERY' in Haleswoth, Surrey & also at the 'JULIAN JARDINE GALLERY' in Perth, Scotland.